akshit-sukhija/contract-risk-governance/README.md

 This project is licensed under the **MIT License**.
 It is open-source and free to use for further innovation in the field of Explainable AI.

 ---

-**I've structured this to look very professional for the judges.
-Would you like me to also draft a short 50-word "Impact Statement" for your Hack2skill submission form?**